Ronak-Mutha/Foodmoji/README.md

 # Foodmoji

-Foodmoji is an emoji interpreter for food created with React.
+Foodmoji is an emoji interpreter for food emojis.
+This app was created using React.